realies/rpi-compute-node/README.md

 - Installs Docker from the official repository
 - Adds the primary user to the Docker group

+## Compatibility

+This script is now compatible with both Raspberry Pi OS Lite and Ubuntu Server (64-bit) installations.
+It dynamically adjusts the configuration based on the existing setup, making it more versatile across different Raspberry Pi operating systems.

 ## Requirements

 - Raspberry Pi 3 or newer
-- Fresh installation of Raspberry Pi OS Lite (64-bit)
+- Fresh installation of Raspberry Pi OS Lite or Ubuntu Server (64-bit)
 - Internet connection

 ## Caution

 This script makes significant changes to your Raspberry Pi configuration.
 It's designed for use cases where a minimal, compute-focused setup is desired.
 Some functionality (like Wi-Fi and Bluetooth) will be disabled.
-Always test in a safe environment before using in production.
+While the script creates a backup of the original config.txt file, always ensure you have a full backup of your system before running this script.
+Test in a safe environment before using in production.

 ## Idempotency

-The script has been designed to be idempotent, meaning it can be safely run multiple times without causing errors or making unnecessary changes.
-It includes checks to:
+The script has been designed to be idempotent, meaning it can be safely run multiple times without causing errors or unintended changes.
+Key idempotent features include:

+- Backing up the original config.txt file before making changes
+- Restoring the original configuration before applying changes on subsequent runs
+- Selectively updates config.txt, preserving original settings except for those explicitly managed by the script
-- Avoid duplicate entries in configuration files
+- Avoiding duplicate entries in configuration files
-- Skip already completed steps
+- Skipping already completed steps
-- Prevent re-installation of already installed packages
+- Preventing re-installation of already installed packages
-- Avoid re-adding users to groups they're already part of
+- Avoiding re-adding users to groups they're already part of

 This allows for safe re-runs of the script, whether for updates or in case of interrupted execution.